 Welcome to our classroom web page!
-It is fun and exciting to work with children between the ages of one to three.
+It is fun and exciting to work with children between the ages of one to two.

 Some are just learning what it means to be at school, while other children are acting as leaders in the classroom.
 Each child brings something different to the classroom, and it is very neat to get to know each child and watch them grow and learn over the school year.

 Our teacher assistants and staff members work in the classroom throughout the course of the week and build relationships with the children also throughout the year.